 Every ingredient we put into our IdealLean products serves a super important purpose.

-Glutamine is super awesome and can help you maximize post-workout recovery, improve fat loss, promote lean muscle building, and more.
+Glutamine can help you maximize your post-workout recovery, improve fat loss, promote lean muscle building, and more.

 But what is glutamine?
 What does glutamine do?
 What foods are good sources of glutamine?
 I’m here today to answer all these questions and more!